Alphadictionary.com

 Notes: Today's word is a lexical orphan, albeit an unusual one.
 It is unusual for a noun to refer to an activity; activities are usually expressed by verbs.
 So, today's Good Word may itself be used as a verb, to blarney, which has all the forms of a verb: blarneys, blarneyed, blarneying.
 The verb opens the door for an agent noun, blarneyer "someone good at blarney".

 Word History: The eponym of today's good word is the tiny village of Blarney, just outside the city of Cork, Ireland.
 Blarney CastleThe Blarney Stone is perched high up in the battlements of Blarney Castle there.
 Legend has it that anyone who kisses it will be blessed with the gift of eloquent speech.
-The stone was given to Cormac McCarthy by Robert the Bruce in 1314 in recognition of his support in the Battle of Bannockburn, seen in the motion picture Braveheart, starring Mel Gibson.
-Legend would have it be half the Stone of Scone over which Scottish Kings historically were crowned.
+It is thought to have come from the Scottish throne over which kings were coronated for centuries.
+Robert the Bruce, the king of the Scots, split it in 1314.
+Half was sent back to Scotland and the other half given to Cormac McCarthy, who resided at the time in Blarney Castle, for his support in the Battle of Bannockburn, seen in the motion picture Braveheart, starring Mel Gibson.

 Dr. Goodword, alphaDictionary.com